CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 - Press Ctrl / Command + S to save your changes.

-- After you have updated the featured image, write your commit message (e.g. Add featured image) and follow the instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit and sync your changes.
+- After you have updated the featured image, write your commit message (e.g. Add featured image) and follow the instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes.

 - View your changes by refreshing your site in your browser window.